Leopard 2: Replacement

 The Leopard 2 first entered service in 1979, and its service life is anticipated to end around 2030.
-In May 2015, the German Ministry of Defence announced plans to develop a tank jointly with France as a successor to both the Leopard 2 and Leclerc tanks.
+In May 2015, the German Ministry of Defence announced plans to jointly develop a successor to both the Leopard 2 and Leclerc tanks with France.
 Technologies and concepts will be investigated to determine what capabilities are needed in a future tank.

-Deployment of the new tank, titled Main Ground Combat System (MGCS), will be preceded by incremental upgrades to the Leopard 2, including a new digital turret core system and situational awareness system and an active protection system (APS).
+Rather than a being traditional tank, the Main Ground Combat System (MGCS) was intended to be a multi-platform combat system comprising at least a manned gun platform, a manned support platform carrying hypervelocity missiles, and an unmanned support platform.
+Deployment of the MGCS, was to be preceded by incremental upgrades to the Leopard 2, including a new digital turret core system and situational awareness system and an active protection system (APS).

-A short-term lethality increase will come from a higher pressure 120 mm gun firing new ammunition, expected to deliver 20 percent better performance than the L/55.
+In the interim period before the MGCS enters service, lethality will be increased by adopting the higher-pressure 120 mm L/55A1 gun, which is expected to deliver 20 percent better performance than the L/55 when firing new ammunition.
 Mid-term efforts will focus on a Rheinmetall 130 mm cannon concept offering 50 percent better armour penetration.
 With the Russian T-14 Armata being equipped with the Afghanit, an active protection system designed to mitigate the effectiveness of ATGM, more importance is being placed on direct-fire weapons.

+At Eurosatory 2026, PSM Projekt System & Management GmbH (a joint venture between KNDS Deutschland and Rheinmetall) presented the MBT Vision 2032 concept for the Kampfpanzer neue Generation (MBT new generation) featuring an unmanned turret, a 130 mm gun, active protection systems and reduced crew of three.
+This was intended as an interim solution until the MGCS would have entered service.

+However, in July 2026, German media reported that the joint development of armoured fighting vehicles as part of the MGCS program had been abandoned; instead the program had been rescoped to cover the development of new, platform-independent technologies for use in each countries respective future tank designs.
+This step followed earlier reports about French president Emmanuel Macron tying the future of the MGCS program to the Future Combat Air System, which was cancelled in June 2026.